From our point of view, the problem has two sides:

 on the one hand, the technical archive must be managed, with the information needed to build a product;

-on the other hand, to design, build and manage the product with the most modern tools, we need to manage different data on different files (parts, assemblies, tables, exploded views, etc.), therefore also what was once "a table" now there are at least two rows;
+on the other hand, to design, build and manage the product with the most modern tools, we need to manage different data on different files (parts, assemblies, drawings, exploded views, etc.), therefore also what was once "a drawing" now there are at least two rows;

 For this reason, a tool that holds together the digital data produced in designing becomes increasingly indispensable.

-We are taking some things for granted, which is perhaps worth analyzing starting with the meaning of the word PDM: Product Data Management ... even if the beauty of the acronyms is that you can change the cards on the table whenever you want and come up with stuff such as "Product Definition Management", or "Product Development Management".
+We are taking some things for granted, which is perhaps worth analyzing starting with the meaning of the word PDM: Product Data Management ... even if the beauty of the acronyms is that you can change it whenever you want and come up with stuff such as "Product Definition Management", or "Product Development Management".

 We remain on Product Data Management, that is, the management of the data that are used to define and produce an industrial product and we try to give some "titles" to the themes that come into play (and which we will then develop in other articles):